wp-plugins/mycurator/README.txt

 3. Saved page meta box with images in WordPress post editor.

 == Changelog ==

+= 1.3.4 =
+* Support for new Twitter API V1.1 allowing Twitter searches and follows to be active again
+* Source It will capture Talkwalker alerts from the RSS page view
+* Line breaks are formatted and saved correctly in the Quick post popup, and copying article text will keep breaks
+* Get It uses ID of user who captures the article, not default for the Topic
+* Fix to readable page to handle $nnn format problems
+* Changes to the background process of MyCurator to stop multiple simultaneous runs by WP-Cron.

 = 1.3.3 =
 * Click to Copy any paragraph, table or list into your post from the Saved Page meta box.